varunsh-coder/dassana/content/actions/get-iam-policy-risks/README.md

 ## Determine the granted permissions and respective least privilege violations for a role, user, or policy

-Returns the policies attached to, or inlined in, a given IAM arn, along with [cloudsplaining](https://github.com/salesforce/cloudsplaining) findings.
+Returns [cloudsplaining](https://github.com/salesforce/cloudsplaining) findings for the policies attached to, or inlined in, a given IAM arn.

 ### Sample Input:
 ```json